-- 7. A band, orchestra, chorus, ensemble or soloist may attend only one district, regional or state contest. - 8.
-Dates and sites of all contests will be set by the Oklahoma Secondary School Activities Association Board of Directors. - 9.
-Regulation Penalty: Violation of any of the music regulations may result in the participant being penalized one division unless otherwise designated. - 10.
+- 8. Dates and sites of all contests will be set by the Oklahoma Secondary School Activities Association Board of Directors. - Regulation Penalty: Violation of any of the music regulations may result in the participant being penalized one division unless otherwise designated. - 10.
 A director or certified teacher (or administrator) from that school district must be present at the contest site during the contest.
 The certified teacher does not have to be in charge of the training of the participants.
 If a director or certified teacher from the school district is not present, the students will not be allowed to perform.
 If the students have already performed, the ratings will be withheld and the students disqualified, and may not advance to the next level of competition.